CabraKill/areaCalculator/README.md

 # areaCalculator
-A python programa to calculate object area with opencv.
+A python programm to calculate object area and dimensions with opencv.